jupyterhub/systemdspawner/README.md

 This info is exposed to the single-user server as the environment variable `CPU_LIMIT` as a float.

+Note: there is [a bug](https://github.com/systemd/systemd/issues/3851) in systemd v231 which prevents the CPU limit from being set to a value greater than 100%.

 #### CPU fairness ####